Spotlight On Luxury: Colorado

 Unlike the Evergreen residence, the South Fork, Colorado luxury home seen below showcases the stunning possibilities of milled logs.

-This home’s stone chimney, shed dormers, and cascading roof line nod to our Appalachian Legacy architectural style, though it is at home in any mountain range.
-Awarded the National Association of Home Builders, Building Systems Councils “Excellence in Log Home Design”, this home’s interior, including its massive log posts, is not to be missed.
+This home’s stone chimney, shed dormers, and cascading roof-line nod to our Appalachian Legacy architectural style, though it is at home in any mountain range.
+Awarded the National Association of Home Builders, Building Systems Councils “Excellence in Log Home Design”, this home’s interior, including its massive log posts, should not be missed.
 Its great room is shown below.
 See the complete gallery here.